 Interestingly, a recipe using a meat grinder to make peanut butter as a sandwich spread was recommended in the May 1896 edition of Good Housekeeping Magazine.
 (Source)

 Peanut butter is still today viewed as a healthy plant-based food to include in the average diet to provide daily amino acid requirements.

 Peanuts are also quite high in fat content and are considered an oil crop because they're often grown as a source of peanut oil.
-This is evident when you open a jar of peanut butter made with 100% peanuts with some of the oil separating to the top of the jar.
+This is evident when you open a jar of peanut butter made with 100% peanuts as some of the oil will usually separate to the top of the jar.

 So, is it keto-friendly?
-Most plain peanut butter is roughly twice as much fat to protein content which is the preferred ratio for most keto protocols.
+Most plain peanut butter is roughly twice as much fat to protein content which can be a good ratio for most keto protocols.

 Likewise, peanut butter that doesn't include other ingredients, like sugar, is considered a healthy snack food to incorporate on a ketogenic diet because of its good amount of fat and lower amount of carbohydrates.
-As a convenient between the meals snack, it can help satisfy a sugar craving.
+It can be a convenient option to help satisfy a sugar craving between meals.

 Peanut butter does contain some fiber content, however, which if you're being technical would be subtracted from total carbs giving you a "net carb" amount.
 For example, if two tablespoons of creamy organic lightly roasted peanut butter is 5g of carbs and 3g of fiber, you would have a total of 2g net carbohydrate which is the true value when trying to achieve ketosis.

 (Keep in mind, the net carb equation is only needed for nutrition data presented in the U.S. and Canada as most other countries account for this in "total carb" amount.)